 An examination of database management systems from the "end user" point of view.
 Focus is on the need for databases and on how current systems store and manipulate data and generate reports required by the user.
 Includes analysis, demonstration and hands-on experience with at least one database management system.
+Prerequisite: DPSYS 235 or equivalent.

-Computer Programming: COBOL (5)
+DPSYS 245 Computer Programming: COBOL (5)